 Unique MN Holiday Gifts: 5 Shopping & Dining Getaways

 It’s the holiday season and the annual hunt for unique Minnesota holiday gifts is on!
 Nothing beats a handcrafted or one-of-a-kind holiday gift made in Minnesota.
 You won’t find these treasures at the mall or big box stores, and these meaningful finds mean not only will your gift be a story, but so will the adventure you took it get it.
-As you plan your holiday shopping, consider making your trip a destination at one of these five shopping and dining getaways.

 - Best Bets